RhysWheater/wargame/Rules.md

 1. Pushbacks must move directly away 1 base width.
 1. If a unit is pushed back into another friendly unit, and it is not a skirmisher, the other unit is also pushed back the same distance.
 1. If a unit is pushed back into an enemy unit, or into impassable, obstacle or rough terrain, or off the table, it is **destroyed**.
+1. The attacking unit may choose to **pursue** after a push back, moving up to 1 base width straight ahead.

 ### Resolve Modifiers
 1. **Cohesion State:**
    1. Fresh: no modifier
    1. Shaken: −1 Resolve